Skip to main content

 1. In the Resource mapping page, to use the same mappings for both failover and test operations, check the box.

-2. In the Failover mappings tab, select the down arrow to the right of each resource and map the resources in each:
+2. In the Failover mappings tab, select the down arrow to the right of each resource and map the resources in each.

-3. In the Failover mappings tab, select the down arrow to the right of each resource:
+5. Virtual machines: In the Failover mappings tab, select the down arrow next to Virtual machines.

 Screenshot showing Add replication plan > Resource mapping > virtual machines

 • RPO: Enter the Recovery Point Objective (RPO) to indicate the amount of data to recover (measured in time).
 For example, if you enter an RPO of 60 minutes, the recovery must have data that is not older than 60 minutes at all times.
 If there is a disaster, you are allowing the loss of up to 60 minutes of data.
-Also enter the number of Snapshot copies to retain for all datastores.
+Also enter the number of snapshot copies to retain for all datastores.

 Note If you want to create a SnapMirror relationship in this service, the cluster and its SVM peering should have already been set up outside of BlueXP disaster recovery.

-• If the VMs are from same volume and same SVM, then the service performs a standard ONTAP Snapshot and updates the secondary destinations.
+• If the VMs are from same volume and same SVM, then the service performs a standard ONTAP snapshot and updates the secondary destinations.

-• If the VMs are from different volume and same SVM, the service creates a Consistency Group Snapshot by including all the volumes and updates the secondary destinations.
+• If the VMs are from different volume and same SVM, the service creates a consistency group snapshot by including all the volumes and updates the secondary destinations.

-• If the VMs are from different volume and different SVM, the service performs a Consistency Group start phase and commit phase Snapshot by including all the volumes in the same or different cluster and updates the secondary destinations.
+• If the VMs are from different volume and different SVM, the service performs a consistency group start phase and commit phase snapshot by including all the volumes in the same or different cluster and updates the secondary destinations.

-• During the failover, you can select any Snapshot.
+• During the failover, you can select any snapshot.
 If you select the latest Snapshot, the service creates on on-demand backup, updates the destination, and uses that Snapshot for the failover.

-4. To set different mappings for the test environment, uncheck the box and select the Test mappings tab.
-Go through each tab as before, but this time for the test environment.
+1. To set different mappings for the test environment, uncheck the box and select the Test mappings tab.

 Tip You can later test the entire plan.
 Right now, you are setting up the mappings for the test environment.